Thriving in America: Megaregions, Megatrends and Small Business Growth

 US Contractor Programs

-For domestic companies seeking to tap into a wider pool of talent or international companies seeking to enter the US markets, Deel offers its US Contractor solutions.
-The United States treats independent contractors differently than full-time employees.
-As such regulatory risk is high.
+With the war for AI talent heating up, onboarding speed and offering a quality employee experience may become challenging for some companies.
+For domestic companies seeking to tap into a wider talent pool across megaregions or international companies seeking to enter the US markets, Deel offers its US Contractor solutions.
+The United States treats independent contractors differently than full-time employees, which creates regulatory risk.
 Key advantages of the US Contractor program include:

 • Quickly onboard independent contractors in the US within minutes.